 Dr. Jonathan Gross is a neuropsychologist who has trained at Emory University, the Mount Sinai Medical Center, and Brooks Rehabilitation Hospital.
-As a neuropsychologist, Dr. Gross helps his patients better manage various conditions that affect the brain and mind.

 A skilled therapist specializing in Attachment-oriented individual psychotherapy, Dr. Gross explores the proven connections between our earliest relationships and our lifelong ways of perceiving, thinking, feeling, and relating to others.